fadysaad66/powershell-codes/README.md

 I have a many files for these powershell codes inside.

-1- for microsoft teams to add, delete  users and vervify your adding or deleting.
+1- for Microsoft teams to add, delete  users and vervify your adding or deleting.

-2- for microsoft AzureAD to add, delete  users and vervify your adding or deleting.
+2- for Microsoft AzureAD to add, delete  users and vervify your adding or deleting.

-3-  for DL to add, delete  users.
+3- for Microsoft DL to add, delete and vervify your adding or deleting.

+4- for Microsoft mail to add, delete and vervify your adding or deleting.